Layers in Blazor Maps Component

-Sublayer in the maps component allows to load multiple shape files in a single map view.
-For example, add a sublayer over a main shape layer to view geographic features such as rivers, valleys, and cities in a map of a country.
+Sublayer is a type of shape file layer.
+It supports loading multiple shape files in a single map view.
+For example, a sublayer can be added over the main layer to display geographic features such as rivers, valleys, and cities in a country map.
+Similar to the main layer, elements such as markers, bubbles, color mapping, and legends can be added to the sublayer.

 @using Syncfusion.Blazor.Maps